gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 As discussed in Section 2.2 of {{I-D.ietf-core-oscore-groupcomm}}, a group member may at some point experience a wrap-around of its own Sender Sequence Number in the group.

 When this happens, the group member MUST send a Key Renewal Request message to the Group Manager, as per Section 4.4 of {{I-D.ietf-ace-key-groupcomm}}.
-In particular, it sends a CoAP GET request to the endpoint /group-oscore/NAME/node at the Group Manager, where NAME is the name of the OSCORE group.
+In particular, it sends a CoAP GET request to the endpoint /group-oscore/GROUPNAME/node at the Group Manager, where GROUPNAME is the name of the OSCORE group.

 Upon receiving the Key Renewal Request, the Group Manager processes it as defined in Section 4.1.6.2 of {{I-D.ietf-ace-key-groupcomm}}, and performs one of the following actions.